f355/electrophorus/README.md

 Follow the [official Mbed CE instructions](https://mbed-ce.dev/getting-started/toolchain-install/).
 Use this repo instead of the `mbed-ce-hello-world`, `Release` build type and `LPC1768` target.

+If you're doing this on the Raspberry Pi itself, and it is connected to the machine, you can flash the firmware with `sudo ninja flash-firmware`.

-Instead of flashing the firmware through UART/JTAG/USB, you'll need to put it in the root folder of the SD card as usual.
+Instead of flashing the firmware through SWD - e.g. if you've chosen to not connect that port - you can put it in the root folder of the SD card as usual.
 The firmware is not using the SD card at all, so you can leave the rest of the files on it.

-We're also not touching the bootloader, so to go back to the stock firmware you just need to download it, rename it to `firmware.bin` and put it on the SD card.
+We're not touching the bootloader, so to go back to the stock firmware you just need to download it, rename it to `firmware.bin` and put it on the SD card.

 ### Configuring LinuxCNC